ONBOARD CARD 01 — Start to Block Island

 DECISION THRESHOLD

-T+4h: If you have chosen a lane and it is showing 15+ minutes behind the comparable boats in similar rating, consider a conservative cross to reassess.
-Do not panic, but do not sleepwalk either.
+T+4 h: If chosen lane is 15+ min behind comparable boats, consider a conservative cross to reassess.

-T+8h: By Block Island, you should have pressure parity with comparable boats.
-If you are significantly behind on corrected time pace, something went wrong in the first leg.
-Review before committing to the offshore strategy.
+T+8 h: Should have pressure parity with comparable boats by Block Island.
+If significantly behind on corrected pace, something went wrong in the first leg — review before committing to offshore strategy.